fortinetdev/terraform-provider-fortios/website/docs/d/fortios_systemdhcp_server.html.markdown

 * `type` - DHCP option type.
 * `value` - DHCP option value.
 * `ip` - DHCP option IPs.
+* `vci_match` - Enable/disable vendor class identifier (VCI) matching.
+When enabled only DHCP requests with a matching VCI are served with this option.
+* `vci_string` - One or more VCI strings in quotes separated by spaces.
+The structure of `vci_string` block is documented below.

+The `vci_string` block contains:

+* `vci_string` - VCI strings.

 The `vci_string` block contains: